Lim Koon Teck: Expanding Lee Kong Chian's business

-He saw an opportunity in real-estate and Lim soon spent most of his time acquiring property for Lee Kong-Chian, including the Chequer's Hotel, purchased at 24 cents an acre.
+Lim saw an opportunity in real-estate and soon spent most of his time acquiring property for Lee, including the Chequer's Hotel, purchased at 24 cents an acre.
 He attended auctions and bought mostly vacant land.
-Lim became a Director and took a closer interest in the company.
-Lim told Kong-Chian of his love for building houses, especially to help lowly-paid people like clerks, own their own homes.
+Lim then became a director and took a closer interest in the company.
+Lim told Lee of his love for building houses, especially to help lowly-paid people like clerks, own their own homes.
 Kong-Chian told Lim that he had 50 acres across from Hume Industries on Bukit Timah Road that could be developed.

-In 1949, with a nod from Lee Kong-Chian, Lim, all by himself, started and ran a factory, on 50 acres of land at Elias Road, to manufacture concrete blocks.
+In 1949, with approval from Lee, Lim started a factory, on 50 acres of land at Elias Road, to manufacture concrete blocks.
 The factory turned out 1,000 special concrete blocks a day at a time when there was a shortage of bricks and homes.
 His objective was to help build more houses at prices within reach of the working man which he saw as the best way of solving the housing shortage problem.
 He helped solve problems of delays at the Singapore Improvement Trust's Tiong Bahru project caused by a brick shortage by supplying them with 2,000 light cellular concrete blocks.

 Concrete block terraced houses were built on 25 acres and sold (without sewage) for $6,000 each, and semi-detached houses (with sewage) for $10,000.
-When the Salvation army approached Lim for help in building a Home for Boys he turned to Kong-Chian who agreed to give them the other 25 acres.
+When the Salvation army approached Lim for help in building a Home for Boys he turned to Lee who agreed to give them the other 25 acres.

-He bought land cheaply and when others had a genuine need, he would bring their plight to the attention of Lee Kong-Chian.
-People knew that the way to get to Lee Kong-Chian was through Lim Lim and so when the Government wanted land for a school adjacent to Chequer's Hotel, they approached Lim.
-Kong-Chian agreed and the school was named Lee Kuo Chuan School, after Kong-Chian's father.
-A few acres at the back of the Hotel were sold to the Straits Times at $6 per square foot.
+He bought land cheaply and when others had a genuine need, he would bring their plight to the attention of Lee.
+People knew that the way to get to Lee was through Lim.
+When the Government wanted land for a school adjacent to Chequer's Hotel, they approached Lim.
+Lee agreed and the school was named Lee Kuo Chuan School, after Lee's father.
+A few acres at the back of the hotel were sold to The Straits Times at $6 per square foot.
 And, 12 acres with some shophouses were acquired by Government at approximately $1 per square foot.